Braddock Road (Braddock expedition): Construction

 Braddock met defeat east of Fort Duquesne and was fatally wounded.
 He was buried in the middle of the road he built, and his soldiers marched over the grave, with the hope of concealing the grave's location from the Indians.
-The grave was found years later by road workers and the grave was moved.
+The grave was found years later by road workers, and the grave was moved.
 The site is now marked by a marble monument erected in 1913.

 The Forbes Expedition, a more successful British expedition mounted against Fort Duquesne in 1758, used a different route through the mountains west of Carlisle, Pennsylvania along what became known as Forbes' Road.

-The Cumberland Road, which subsequently became part of the National Road and later U.S. Route 40, roughly parallel Braddock's Road between Cumberland, Maryland, and Laurel Ridge near Uniontown.
+The Cumberland Road, which subsequently became part of the National Road and later U.S. Route 40, roughly parallel Braddock's Road between Cumberland, Maryland, and Chestnut Ridge near Uniontown.

-In August 1908 and again during June and July 1909, John Kennedy Lacock, a Harvard professor originally from Amity, near Washington, Pennsylvania, was able to identify the path of Braddock's march.
+In August 1908 and again during June and July 1909, John Kennedy Lacock, a Harvard professor originally from Amity, in Washington County, Pennsylvania, was able to identify the path of Braddock's march.
 He hired Ernest K. Weller to photograph the road.
 Lacock's commissioned photographs survive in the form of postcards, which he published in 1910, and his written account was published in the Pennsylvania Magazine of History and Biography in 1914.
 The road Lacock discovered was a road made by over 30 years of colonial settlers following Braddock's trail.